lucinder/nd-Perlin-Noise/README.md

 Few studies have investigated the parallelization of Perlin noise generation in CUDA [[19]](#cite19)[[20]](#cite20), none of which have scaled the Perlin noise algorithm to n dimensionality in their implementations.
-As an unexplored avenue of research, creating a parallelized nD implementation of Perlin noise could lay a foundation for improved noise generation applications in data augmentation and adversarial machine learning, where data dimensionality may be much higher than the current three-dimensional limit.
+As an unexplored avenue of research, creating a parallelized $n$D implementation of Perlin noise could lay a foundation for improved noise generation applications in data augmentation and adversarial machine learning, where data dimensionality may be much higher than the current three-dimensional limit.